Toastyybread1/Toastyybread1/README.md

-Python

-I am interested in learning math, and I love creating things
+I love learning about math, and I love creating things